frabulous/ProjectArakne/README.md

 ##### Step only if next is grounded
 Let's add a further check in our `CheckLegHandle()` method so that two legs in a row cannot be in the air at the same time.
 So, for each leg (excluding the front legs), we use *hasToMoveLegs* array to check the status of the leg in front; if that one is moving, the current one cannot.

-### Make the agent move

-So, we wanted to check out how our agent behaves when we let it roam around in the environment.
-Since it's mainly for testing, an easy approach is to use a kinematic algorithm like "arriving", which combines the simple "seek" behaviours.

-The Seek algorithm is used to make an agent move towards a target position.
-It computes the desired velocity by subtracting the agent current position from the target position and normalizing the result.
-This vector is then multiplied by the agent's maximum speed to obtain the final velocity.
-The agent's position is then updated by adding the velocity to it, so the result is that the agent will move in a straight line towards the target.

-The Arriving algorithm is similar to Seek, but it includes the concept of slowing down as the agent approaches the target.
-It calculates the distance between the agent and the target, and if this distance is less than a certain threshold, the agent's speed is scaled down proportionally to the distance.
-This creates a smooth slowing down effect as the agent approaches the target.

-Our custom script **MoveAgent** has several public variables that can be set in the Unity editor:

-- *moveSpeed*: the maximum speed at which the agent should move towards its target
-- *target*: the Transform that the agent should move towards
-- *slowDistance*: the distance at which the agent should start slowing down towards its target
-- *stopDistance*: the distance at which the agent should stop moving towards its target

-The script also has a private variable, *currentSpeed*, which stores the current speed of the agent.
-Additionally, the boolean *isBlocked* is a flag controlled by ArakneAI and it is used to prevent the spider from moving when facing an insurmountable obstacle.

-TODO: figura

-Gizmos were used to make it easier to control the distances of the slowDownCircle (yellow) and the stopCircle (red).

-The implementation inside MoveAgent works in the following way.
-At first, after checking if a target is assigned, it calculates the distance from the target in the xz plane.
-If the square of the distance is less than the square of stopDistance, the currentSpeed is set to 0.
-If the square of the distance is less than the square of slowDistance, the currentSpeed is linearly interpolated between 0 and moveSpeed based on the ratio of the square of the current distance to the square of slowDistance.
-If the square of the distance is greater than the square of slowDistance, the currentSpeed is just set to moveSpeed.

-Then the agent's Transform is rotated with the transform.LookAt() method so it looks at the target's position.
-Finally, the agent is moved with transform.MoveTowards(), that translates it in the forward direction based on the currentSpeed.

-### Creating enviroments where letting the spider move
-#### Environment 1: a Playground

-A flat terrain consisting of a plane, to which 3d models of various shapes have been added; they are positioned in such a way as to serve as elevated spots or as obstacles (on the ground or suspended).
-Example: ladder.

-The ground plane has a PlaneCollider component in order to be detected by raycasting, as well as any other model has a Collider matching to its mesh.
-These elements also are put in a specific physics Layer: "Ground".
-It is used by the agent AI during the raycasting operations to distinguish ground objects from body parts.

-#### Environment 2: a Procedural, noise-based ground**
-For the second type of environment we are going to use noised-based terrain generation, that is a technique used in game development and other fields to procedurally create realistic and varied landscapes.
-The process makes use of mathematical noise functions - such as Perlin or Simplex noise - to generate a heightmap, which is then used to shape the terrain.
-This method allows for the creation of infinite, unique terrain with little manual input.

-##### Unity: mesh from script
-Even if Unity offers a built-in Terrain gameobject, it is actually an annoying asset to work with.
-That is because of many factors; its default size is very big and it is not easy to adjust.
-Also, the dedicated libraries

-So we take this as an opportunity to generate a mesh from code in Unity.
-When we create a `Mesh`, we have to provide at least two arrays:
-* one for the `vertices`  which contains all the points (Vector3 objects) that make up the shape in space.
-Using these vertices, the individual triangles are defined, each of which represents a face of the mesh.
-* and one for the `triangles`, that is made up of indices of the vertices array, which, grouped in threes, correspond to the faces of the mesh.

-TODO: figura vertices, triangles

-N.B: The order of the vertices in these groups is important because it defines the direction of traversing the perimeter of each triangle and, consequently, the direction of the normal vector for that face.

-In order to generate a custom flat lattice, we create the `PlaneMesh` class: it takes a desired `verticesDensity` and creates a 1x1 size mesh containing `verticesDensity*verticesDensity` evenly-spaced vertices.
-The generated square is centered in the origin, while the vertices array starts with the one in the bottom-left corner, having coordinates (-0.5, 0.0 ,-0.5).

-TODO: figura lattice xz plane

-* PlaneMesh is used by Ground script, attached to the actual gameobject for the terrain.
-Ground uses the resolution variable to control verticesDensity.
-Ground also adds a MeshRender component (required by Unity for the rendering) and a MeshCollider (for physics).
-* a
-* ScriptableObjects for Shape and Color
-* GroundEditor for custom editor
-* Noise:
-  * Noise.cs (Simplex noise implementation, based on [this paper by Stefan Gustavson](http://staffwww.itn.liu.se/~stegu/simplexnoise/simplexnoise.pdf))
-  * NoiseSettings
-  * NoiseTuner
-  * ShapeGenerator

-##### Handling procedural generation from Unity Inspector (Sebastian Lague variant)

 ### Adjust body height depending on legs average position